-(a) Highly flammable substances are not brought into, or used in any part of the premises and that
+(a) Highly flammable substances are not brought into, or used in any part of the Hall and that,

-(b) No internal decorations of a combustible nature (e.g. polystyrene, cotton wool) shall be erected without the consent of the management committee.
+(b) No internal decorations of a combustible nature (e.g., polystyrene, cotton wool) shall be erected without the consent of the Trustees.
 No decorations are to be put up near light fittings or heaters.

-The Hirer shall ensure that no unauthorised heating appliances shall be used on the premises when open to the public without the consent of the Management Committee.
-Portable Liquefied Propane Gas (LPG) heating appliances shall not be used.
+The Hirer shall ensure that no unauthorised heating appliances shall be used inside or outside the Hall when open to the public without the consent of the Trustees.
+Portable Liquefied Petroleum Gas (LPG) heating appliances shall not be used.

 16. Drunk and disorderly behaviour and supply of illegal drugs

 The Hirer shall ensure that in order to avoid disturbing neighbours to the Hall and avoid violent or criminal behaviour; care shall be taken to avoid excessive consumption of alcohol.
-Drunk and disorderly behaviour shall not be permitted either on the premises or in its immediate vicinity.
+Drunk and disorderly behaviour shall not be permitted either in the Hall or in its immediate vicinity.
 Alcohol shall not be served to any person suspected of being drunk or to any person suspected of being under the age of 18.
-Any person suspected of being drunk, under the influence of drugs or who is behaving in a violent or disorderly way shall be asked to leave the premises.
-No illegal drugs may be brought onto the premises.
+Any person suspected of being drunk, under the influence of drugs or who is behaving in a violent or disorderly way shall be asked to leave.
+No illegal drugs may be brought into the Hall.

-The Hirer shall ensure that no animals (including birds) except guide dogs are brought into the premises, other than for a special event agreed to by the Management Committee.
+The Hirer shall ensure that no animals (including birds) except guide dogs are brought into the Hall, other than for a special event agreed to by the Trustees.
 No animals whatsoever are to enter the kitchen at any time.